mcnuttandrew/critical-hci-vis-class/src/index.md

 It is possible that you could do nothing all semester and turn a whole bunch of work at once.
 This is allowed, but discouraged.
 Much in the same way that judges supposedly give harsher verdicts before lunch, requiring that the course staff grade a huge amount of submissions during finals week will likely lead to harsher grading.
 There is then, a game theory component to this system: when should you submit so that the grading system is currently least overwhelmed?

 Similarly, it is possible that you could not show all semester or engage with the class discussions, that is, generally not be a good citizen of the course.
-There will be a negative penalty for this: **up to -5 points (a quarter of the grade)**.
+There will be a negative penalty for this: **up to -12 points**.
 We have no interest in taking attendance, but we will be keeping track of who is participating in class discussions.

 Resubmissions of previous works for new grades is allowed and encouraged.
 They will not increase your point total, but will allow you to increase the score on your original work.

 Given the variety of different types of works, there are a variety of different types of grading that are appropriate and necessary.
 Undercutting these are a general policy that you should not be disappointing.
 There are many ways to be disappointing.
 For instance, using an AI to generate an essay will be looked upon extremely negatively.
 Depending on the specifics of the infringement this may lead into our academic honesty policy.

 Collaborations are allowed depending on the work.
 For instance, a group project is allowed and points are not split, but submitting an interesting paper as a group is not.
 The course staff must be informed of the collaboration before the work is turned in.
 If the collaboration is not disclosed, the work will be considered a violation of the academic honesty policy.

+Note that because this course structure is experimental, components of it liable to change as the utility/non-utility of them becomes more apparent.
+For instance, depending on student engagement reading requirements may shift from a point value into a credit gate---such that credit for any assignment is unavailable without having done all the readings.

 # Policies